nickcoutsos/keymap-editor/README.md

 # Keymap Editor

 A browser app (plus NodeJS server) to edit ZMK keymaps.
-This is still in its infancy and doesn't yet support parsing existing ZMK keymaps which limits some kinds of functionality (mainly those involving custom/configured behaviours).
+This has been a solo project but in a workable state for quite a while now, and new features are in development all the time.

 **Try it live!** Go to the [keymap-editor] and try it out with the built-in [zmk-config-corne-demo] before setting up your own repo.